 While page speed had been a ranking criterion for desktop search for a few years, in 2018, Google updated its algorithm to make it a criterion for mobile search as well.
 Thus, another one of 2020’s critical SEO industry trends will be bringing down the page load time for that slight extra edge in ranking.
 With scores of statistics showing that users are growing increasingly impatient with sites that take a long time to load, the speed factor is also important in regards to conversion rate optimization.

-Video marketers get 66% more qualified leads and achieve 54% higher brand awareness compared to those who don’t use video.
+Video marketing professionals get 66% more qualified leads and achieve 54% higher brand awareness compared to those who don’t use video.

 There is sufficient data to prove that visual content has greater appeal and recall value than plain text.
 One of the continuing trends in SEO in the coming few years will be the increasing use of video content to keep visitors engaged with websites longer.
 Marketers will also become more adept at video SEO, optimizing their content for indexing and ranking on search engine results through the use of tricks like engaging thumbnails, transcripts, and proper meta descriptions.